 And then it’s back to the nonsense, concluding with a cheerful ditty called The Ham Song, which summarizes Goodman’s most prominent personality characteristics.
 But the change has been noted: Goodman is not just the son of a stand up comedian any more, but is a father, and an agent of posterity.

 Since Goodman skates so close to true autobiography, it is probably worthwhile to point out the differences.
 Neither Goodman nor anyone else has produced a musical version of Death of a Salesman, but Goodman did write a musical version of an equally unlikely text – Jay McInerney’s Bright Lights, Big City.
 It was not well received initially, but the cast album was successfully released, and it sparked a new appreciation for Goodman’s work.
 I do not know if he ever worked as a caterer or jingle writer but I’ll bet he doesn’t now.
 Rooms has played in New York and is now opening in Philadelphia and Tampa.
 Goodman has won the Songwriter’s Hall of Fame Best New Songwriter Award, a Jonathan Larsen Foundation Award, and a Backstage Bistro Award.
 And the Tiny Dancer?
-Her name is Shayna, and she graduates from Sarah Lawrence this year.
+She graduates from Sarah Lawrence this year.

 Son of a Stand Up Comedian

 Book by Paul Scott Goodman and Miriam Gordon